serge-web/serge/development-standards.md

 - Use 2 space widths per tab indentation
 - Trim all trailing whitespace

-> ❗ For the simplest development process, please ensure youre development environment confirms to the project `.editorconfig` file.
+> ❗ For the simplest development process, please ensure your development environment confirms to the project `.editorconfig` file.
 There are plugins for most (if not all popular editors), find yours [here](https://editorconfig.org/#download).

 #### Code comments